tillchen/tillchen.github.io/posts/2019-07-15-JavaScript-Notes/index.md

         }
         // i visible here.
-        // let i = 0 makes i only visible in the for loop.
+        // let i = 0 makes i only visible in the for loop. let a = 1, b = 2; // Possible to declare multiple variables in one line.
         ```

 2. `undefined` vs `null` vs `isNaN()`: